Sherwin Wine

 Sherwin Theodore Wine (Hebrew name שמעון בן צבי, Shimon ben Tzvi; January 25, 1928 – July 21, 2007) was an American rabbi and a founding figure of Humanistic Judaism, a movement that emphasizes Jewish culture and history as sources of Jewish identity rather than belief in any gods.
 He was originally ordained as a Reform rabbi but later founded the Birmingham Temple, the first congregation of Humanistic Judaism, in 1963.

 In 1969, Wine founded the Society for Humanistic Judaism (SHJ).
 He was later a founder of several other Humanistic Jewish organizations, and was the founder of several humanist organizations that are not specifically Jewish (such as the Humanist Institute and the International Association of Humanist Educators, Counselors, and Leaders) as well as the co-founder of Americans for Religious Liberty, which promotes separation of church and state.
 He was the provost of the International Institute for Secular Humanistic Judaism at the time of his death.

 Wine lectured on a wide array of topics after 1976 under the auspices of the Center for New Thinking, which he also founded.
-The American Humanist Association named him Humanist of the Year for 2003.
+The American Humanist Association awarded him the Humanist Pioneer Award in 1991 and named him Humanist of the Year for 2003.